Why Hire Us?

 Arrest, Questioning, & Booking

 If the police believe there is sufficient evidence to suggest that you committed a crime, this is called “probable cause” and law enforcement will use this standard to place you under arrest.
-Once you are in custody, you will be entered into the system and typically questioned, to gain more evidence and strengthen the case against you.
+Once you are in police custody, you will be entered into the system and typically questioned, to gain more evidence and strengthen the case against you.
 This is where the right to speak with an attorney is imperative.
-You can search for Hamilton county inmates here and by retaining a skilled lawyer early, you can ensure this process moves along appropriately, and your rights are not violated.
+You can search for Hamilton county inmates here and by retaining a local criminal lawyer early, you can ensure this process moves along appropriately, and your rights are not violated.

 Arraignment & Bail Hearings

-After charges are filed in Ohio, you will be arraigned.
-During this initial court appearance, a judge will read the charges against you, and if enough evidence exists, you will be given a chance to enter a plea, and the issue of bail/bond will be addressed.
+After criminal charges are filed in Ohio, you will be arraigned.
+During this initial court appearance, a judge will read the criminal charges against you, and if enough evidence exists, you will be given a chance to enter a plea, and the issue of bail/bond will be addressed.
 Essentially, bail secures your release pending trial, sometimes on the condition that a sum of money is offered to guarantee your appearance.
-The arraignment procedure may seem straightforward, but without guidance, you may spend excessive time in custody, be issued an unreasonable bail amount, or enter an unfavorable plea.
+The arraignment procedure may seem straightforward, but without legal guidance, you may spend excessive time in custody, be issued an unreasonable bail amount, or enter an unfavorable plea.

 After your arraignment, the prosecution and defense will start building their respective cases.
 This involves collecting and sharing evidence, such as physical materials, witness statements, police reports, and any relevant laboratory reports.
 This is an important part of the process, and an experienced criminal defense lawyer will be vital to your defense.
 A skilled attorney will know the local rules and procedures, where to find the weaknesses, and how to attack the case against you.